Here’s everything to expect from Apple’s AI-focused WWDC 2024 - 9to5Mac

-WWDC 2024 kicks off in less than a week.
+WWDC 2024 is almost here.
 At its June 10 keynote, Apple will unveil all the details on its next major software updates: iOS and iPadOS 18, visionOS 2, watchOS 11, the next version of macOS, and more.

-Here’s everything to expect from one of Apple’s biggest days of the year.
+Here’s everything to expect from one of Apple’s biggest events of the year.

 WWDC 2024 event details